PMEC-OSU/FOSTWIN/README.md

 To run the FOSTWIN digital twin locally follow the following steps
 1. Clone the FOSTWIN repository [here](https://github.com/PMEC-OSU/FOSTWIN).
-2. Install WEC-Sim if not allready installed [here](https://github.com/WEC-Sim/WEC-Sim)
+2. Install version 4.2 of WEC-Sim if not allready installed [here](https://github.com/WEC-Sim/WEC-Sim/releases)
+   - This version of the digital twin is only compatible with version 4.2 of WEC-Sim
+   - Check back for future updates of the FOSTWIN compatible with the latest version of WEC-Sim
-3. Modify initModels_GUI.m in the FOSTWIN repository
+4. Modify initModels_GUI.m in the FOSTWIN repository
    - Change wecSimPath to reflect the source directory of your installed WEC-Sim installation
    - Choose simulation type either 'NonRealTime' or 'SingleSpeedgoat'
    - Set wave height and wave periods for your simulation